 - The project overlays two pastoral leases, Coburn and Hamelin.
 The Coburn Pastoral lease is 100% owned by Strandline, which covers the first 20 years of Ore Reserves.
 The Hamelin Pastoral Lease, to the immediate north, is managed by others

-- The DFS Final Products Case confirms a pre-tax (real) NPV8 of A$551 million and an IRR% of 32.3%:
+- The updated DFS confirms a pre-tax (real) NPV8 of A$705 million and IRR% of 37%

-Mine Life Extension Case - Scoping Study Findings
+6. Mine Life Extension Case - Scoping Study Findings

 Potential exists to further increase project reserves, mine life and returns, through further economic evaluation of resources extending north and along strike of the DFS Ore Reserves.
 A Scoping Study assessment of Amy South Indicated and Inferred material, titled “Extension Case”, was undertaken concurrently with the DFS.

-The purpose of the Scoping Study was to ascertain the financial benefits of a longer mine life by scheduling production targets from Indicated (7Mt @ 1.1% THM) and Inferred (702Mt @ 1.2% THM) Mineral Resources.
+The purpose of the Scoping Study was to ascertain the financial benefits of a longer mine life by scheduling production targets from the JORC-compliant (2012) Indicated (7Mt @ 1.1% THM) and Inferred (702Mt @ 1.2% THM) Mineral Resources.
 The Mineral Resources lie north and directly adjacent to the current granted Mining and Retention Licences and are interpreted to represent the strike continuation of the same body of mineralisation currently defined by the DFS Ore Reserves.

 Mining, processing costs, metallurgical recoveries, product pricing from the DFS Final Products Case have been applied to the Mineral Resources used as the basis for this Scoping Study.
 This is considered appropriate with the production targets forming an extension to the DFS Ore Reserves.

 The production targets are scheduled from year 23 when the current DFS Ore Reserves are depleted and additional feed is required.
 The Extension Case adds 15 years of production to the mine life (total 37.5 LOM).

 The stated production target is based on the Company’s current expectation of future results or events and should not be solely relied upon by Investors when making investment decisions.
 Further evaluation work and appropriate studies are required to establish sufficient confidence that this target will be met.

-4.1 Zircon (60% of Revenue).
-Forecast Annual Production 90,000 tonnes.
+7.1 Zircon (60% of Revenue).
+Forecast Annual Production 88,000 tonnes.